Struggle with SI Joint Pain? Avoid These 4 Common Yoga Mistakes

 If an instructor cues you to keep your hips fixed while you twist, know that you can make a different choice.
 You, or your students when/if you’re teaching, might twist a little less deeply, but that’s a small thing to sacrifice to keep the SI joint safe and healthy in yoga practice.

-3. Practice a balanced set of stabilizing yoga poses to avoid overstretching the SI joint stabilizers.
-A good way to avoid overexerting any particular part of the body (which, over time, can cause repetitive stress issues) is to practice a balanced set of yoga postures that gently works and challenges the whole body.
+A good way to avoid overexerting any particular part of the body (which, over time, can cause repetitive stress issues) is to practice a balanced set of yoga postures that gently work and challenge the whole body.
 Stabilizing poses can also help to balance out flexibility work.
 This helps avoid stretching to the point of causing hypermobility.

 Luckily, vinyasa-style posture practice is conducive to balanced sequences of many postures.
 It also offers plenty of stabilizing poses to choose from.
 Yet, whether you’re practicing on your own or sequencing for your students, it does take some intention and creativity to remember to include both stabilizing and mobilizing poses.